 Why do we call them Brussels sprouts?

 Brussels sprouts are basically little cabbages, so why do we call them Brussels sprouts?
 It seems that historically, many of them were grown in Brussels, Belgium – and the name stuck.
 Read here for a more detailed explanation.

 Yes!
 They are.
 Although I would add that just like any veggie that belongs to the cruciferous family, you should eat them cooked, and not overdo it.
 No one will deny that vegetables from the cruciferous family are very healthy.
 But they can potentially lower thyroid function, especially when eaten raw and/or in large quantities.

 What to serve with roasted Brussels sprouts?

 Anything you want!
 They are very versatile and go with many main courses.
-I often serve them with baked chicken legs, with keto fried chicken and with pork roast.
+I often serve them with baked chicken legs, with keto fried chicken, with pork roast and with ribeye roast.
 Sometimes I make myself a plate of them topped with a couple of fried eggs for a yummy meatless lunch.

 What about leftovers?

 I’m actually not a big fan of leftover roasted Brussels sprouts.
 They lose their crispness when stored in the fridge.
 But if you must, keep them in a sealed container in the fridge for up to three days, and reheat in a low oven (250 F) to crisp them back up.

 - 1/4 teaspoon black pepper

 - Preheat oven to 425 degrees F.